EkoCommunications/UpstraUIKitAndroidSample/sharepost/readme.md

 `settings.userFeedPostSharingTarget`

-Note: If you won't calling setting the UIKit will use default value as follows:
+Note: If you won't calling setting.
+The UIKit will use default value as follows:

 ```Kotlin
 var privateCommunityPostSharingTarget = listOf(EkoPostSharingTarget.OriginFeed)